-Q31.
-Where can I get some help to learn how to register and/or use the system?
+Question: Where can I obtain assistance to learn how to register and use the system?

 Using the System as a Representative

-Q33.
-What do I need to register to use the national online licensing system as a representative?
+Question: What do I need to do to register to use the National Online Licensing System as a representative?

-A33.
-You need four things: a GCKey or Sign-In Partner user ID and password; a DFO passcode* or a DFO online profile; a delegation code; and an e-mail address.
+You need four things: a GCKey or Sign-In Partner user ID and password; a DFO online profile; a delegation code; and an e-mail address.
 You may also wish to have a paper and pen on hand to write down important information during the registration process.
-Refer to the DFO client representative information for videos and step-by-step guides to help you with the registration process.
+Refer to the “Self-Registration” and “Getting a Delegation Code” step-by-step guides to help you with the registration process.

-Q35.
-Can a fisherman and his or her representative perform the same transactions?
+Question: Can a DFO Client and his or her representative perform the same transactions?

 - Date modified: